ivanliu3/exercises/GeneticDiversity/Exercise in estimating nucleotide diversity.md

 </details>

-### Estimating inbreeding coefficient pr. individual
+### Estimating inbreeding coefficient per individual

 Now, instead of comparing diversity measures in different population, we will now look at the diversity within each individual in term of inbreeding.
 Given the large number of SNPs for each individual, we will estimate the individual inbreeding coefficient for all individuals in the different populations.